MarileideSoaresSilva/Leide/README.md

 # Leide
-I'm looking for new skills and challenges.
+I'm looking for news skills and challenge.